Primary photons, boson star and phase transition: The primary photons from the BS

-Here, $q$ is the quark field with the mass $m_{q}$; $\gamma_{m}$ are the corresponding anomalous dimensions.
-In contrast to the SM, the dilaton couples to massless gauge bosons even before running any SM particles in the loop, through the trace anomaly.
-The latter has the following term for photons and gluons:
+Here, $q$ is the quark field with the mass $m_{q}$; $\gamma_{m}$ are the corresponding anomalous dimensions, and the contributions from heavy quarks and heavy gauge bosons are neglected.
+In contrast to the SM, the dilaton couples with massless gauge bosons even before running any SM particles in the loop, through the trace anomaly.
+The latter has the following term for the photons and the gluons:

-where $\alpha$ is the fine coupling constant, $b_{EM}$ and $b_{0_{i}}$ are the coefficients of the electromagnetic (EM) and the QCD $\beta$-functions, respectively.
-If the strong and the EM interactions are embedded in the conformal sector the following relation for light and heavy particles sectors is established above the scale $\Lambda$ (in UV): $\sum_{light} b_{0} = - \sum_{heavy} b_{0}$, where the mass of $\chi$ splits the light and heavy states.
+where $\alpha$ is the fine structure coupling constant, $b_{EM}$ and $b_{0_{i}}$ are the coefficients of the electromagnetic (EM) and the QCD $\beta$-functions, respectively.
+If the strong and the EM interactions are embedded in the conformal sector, the following relation for light and heavy particles sectors is established above the scale $\Lambda$: $\sum_{light} b_{0} = - \sum_{heavy} b_{0}$, where the mass of $\chi$ splits the light and heavy states.
 The anomaly term for gluons in (\ref{e299})